eannchen/whos-your-mate/README.md

 export const MADE_BY = "<MADE_BY>";
 export const SPECIAL_PERSON = "<SPECIAL_PERSON>";
 export const SPECIAL_DAY = "2000-10-10T10:10:10";

-export const WISH_LINES = [
+// Customize the ending celebration messages export const WISH_LINES = [
     "Example wish line 1",
     "Example wish line 2",
     "Example wish line 3",
 ];

-export const LOADING_TEXTS = [
+// Customize the loading screen messages export const LOADING_TEXTS = [
     "Example loading text 1",
     "Example loading text 2",
     "Example loading text 3"
 ];
 ```

+**💡 Personalization Tips:**
+- **`WISH_LINES`**: Add your own heartfelt messages that will appear at the end of the game
+- **`LOADING_TEXTS`**: Create fun, engaging messages that show while the game loads
+- You can add as many lines as you want - the game will randomly select from these arrays
+- Make the messages personal and meaningful for your special person!

 ## Docker Deployment